Vision

 Outputs

-• WGRF research funding encompasses a broad range of crops (major, intermediate, and developing).
+• WGRF research funding encompasses a broad range of major and intermediate crops. (inclusion of emerging crops is reviewed annually).

 • New funding opportunities are leveraged.

-• Remaining wheat and barley funds are invested in research consistent with the priorities of the wheat/barley commissions/associations.
+• Remaining wheat and barley funds are invested in research consistent with the priorities of the wheat and barley commissions/associations.

 Objectives